jarusll/the-logs/index.md

 I saw The Mitchell's vs. The Machines, like the artstyle.

+Solved some problems with Jun.
+Tried out other domains as well.

+Good day

 # 2022-04-28

 Solved 3 problems so far.
 Good start for the day.